 Preparation and prioritizing

 Making hypotheses and evaluating them is often the most important part of this problem.
 If you do this well, you can save yourself a lot of time spent digging through data.
-It’s impossible to provide an exhaustive list of possibilities for this kind of problem, but here are some things we can up with in our brainstorming session:
+It’s impossible to provide an exhaustive list of possibilities for this kind of problem, but here are some things we came up with in our brainstorming session:

 - Holiday: It’s likely that people using a work application like Yammer might engage at a lower rate on holidays.
 If one country has much lower engagement than others, it’s possible that this is the cause.

 - Broken feature: It is possible that something in the application is broken, and therefore impossible for people to use.
 This is a little harder to pinpoint because different parts of the application would show differently in the metrics.
 For example, if something in the signup flow broke, preventing new users from joining Yammer, growth would also be down.
-If a Mobile app was unstable and crashed, engagement would be down for only that device type.
+If a mobile app was unstable and crashed, engagement would be down for only that device type.

 - Broken tracking code: It’s possible that the code that logs events is, itself, broken.
 If you see a drop to absolutely zero events of a certain type and you rule out a broken feature, then this is a possibility.